Bishalsarang/Codeforces-Scraper/README.md

 # Codeforce-Contests-Scrapper
-A simple scrapper made in python for the purpose of downloading codeforce contests as pdf <br>
+A simple scrapper made in python for the purpose of downloading codeforce contests and problems as pdf <br>
-[Sample PDF](https://drive.google.com/file/d/1dWMhj5KySMQNa9gSAJBG_vX2Svm2985Z/view?usp=sharing) for CF Beta Round 13
+It allows downloading problem based on contest id, rating, difficulty adn tags [Sample PDF](https://drive.google.com/file/d/1dWMhj5KySMQNa9gSAJBG_vX2Svm2985Z/view?usp=sharing) for CF Beta Round 13

 You  can download pdfs from all codeforces contest currently upto Codeforces Round #542 from [here](https://drive.google.com/open?id=1bvspBHcORvqBGyXzhD5TR1HHlOORMCK6)